Infant Seat First Look: Britax Chaperone Review

-The Britax Chaperone is the new infant carrier model from Britax, replacing the popular Companion.
-The Chaperone carrier is sold separately and also in a travel system together with the all-new Chaperone stroller that will debut later this summer.
-In fact, you can even buy the infant carrier now and the matching stroller later, and still qualify for this great rebate offer from Britax.
+The Britax Chaperone is an infant carrier model from Britax, replacing the popular Companion.
+The Chaperone carrier is sold separately and also in a travel system together with the Chaperone stroller.
+In fact, you can even buy the infant carrier and the matching stroller and qualify for this great rebate offer from Britax.

 The Chaperone is listed for babies 4 to 30 pounds, 32 inches or less in height and a seated shoulder height of 6.9 to 10 inches tall.
 With a relatively low bottom harness slot and the included infant insert, it should fit many premature babies well.
 It also touts an anti-rebound bar on the base (also sold separately), a relatively rare feature for infant seats in the USA.
 The twist-free harness quickly adjusts to seven height positions with no re-threading required, while the head restraint section allows it to meet the Britax True Side Impact Protection criteria.
 A built-in lockoff and premium LATCH attachments with push-button releases are also included.